W4ppler/AFKGuard/README.md

 they never seemed work with games, because they would always use high level APIs (that's the reason why I use pydirectinput instead of pyautogui, which would be much easier to implement).

+## Requirements
+This program is designed for Windows operating systems only.

 ## Features

 - **FAILSAFE MECHANISM** Moving the cursor to the top left corner causes the program to crash